grpistoia/Mathemagics/README.md

 * Remember that Mathematics is a language, and as such, humans express the same ideas in dozen of different ways.
 Therefore the code has built-in assumptions when it comes to determine how to simplify an expression.
 Some people may write `x + 1/x` while others may write `x + x^-1`, some people write `-(pi/2)` others `-pi/2` or `pi/-2` or `-1/2*pi` or `-0.5*pi` or `pi*-2^-1`.
 Well, maybe the last one is an exageration, but all those forms can be expressed with this library.
 There has been a great deal to be able to process all those combinations, while keeping the code as small and as simple as possible.
 The simplification mechanism will pick the ones that seems simpler.

 * In Smalltalk a symbol `=` is the equal comparison.
 Should we say in Smalltalk that `x + 8` is equals to `8 + x`, since the addition is commutative?
 I believe we should.
 Now `x + 8` will not equal to `(1*x + 8/1)^1 + 0` although mathematically they are.
 Therefore two expressions will be equal if they have the same form or the same commutative form including nested expressions.
-For other forms a #simplify method may be used and should will arrive to the same results.
+For other forms a `#simplify` method may be used and should will arrive to the same results.

 * Keep in mind that in Math `-2 ^ 2` is considered `-4` because power has precedence over the minus.
 Smalltall returns `4` instead.

 * The design sticks to "one class for each mathematical operand" (number, constant, variable, operator or function).
 Some tiny classes are there just for printing or input more than processing such as `sqr(2)` or `ln(x)`.
-Mathematical expressions may decide to convert themselves into others during simplification (for example, square function will turn itself to power during simplification).
+Mathematical expressions may decide to convert themselves into others during simplification (for example, #sqr function will turn itself to power during simplification).

 * My first goal is to keep the library simple.
 Adding a new mathematical expression should be remain simple.
 The biggest challenge in the design was to avoid clutter and classes that were not representative.
-Therefore I removed Factory Methods and other design patterns that at one time were technically correct but practically difficult.
-The expressions can be create as in Smalltalk, sending messages between each other or via the parser, and that seems to be simpler approach.
+The expressions can be create as in Smalltalk, sending messages between each other or via the parser, and that seems to be simpler approach rather than creational patters and so.
 Therefore you will see the hierarchy tree is surprisingly simple.

-* A couple of methods (specifically `MathExpression>>safeguard:`) has a few IFs inside (may look a bit procedural).
+* A couple of methods (such as `MathExpression>>safeguard:`) has a few IFs inside (may look a bit procedural).
 That method acts similar to a typical `#wrap:` method in Smalltalk to ensure the objects returned is always an instance of MathExpression.
 Allows to create an expression passing Number, Character, Symbol or String as in `MathExpAddition leftSide: 2 rightSide: #x` rather than `MathExpAddition leftSide: (MathExpNumber value: 2) rightSide: (MathExpVariable symbol: 'x')`.
 Of course normally there is a less cluttered way to create an addition with `MathExpNumber two + MathExpVariable x`, or use the parser.
 I chosen a single method with 6 lines of code rather than a builder class that would likely never be used.

 * Be aware all simplification methods are highly recursive.
-The code was written without recursion flags (in contrast what you can see in Smalltalk TestCase), but eventually I added that in to guarantee that simplification will not freeze the virtual machine when code is extended.
+The original code was written without safety flags (in contrast what you can see in Smalltalk TestCase), but eventually I added that in to guarantee that simplification will not freeze the virtual machine when new operators are added.
 Simplification goes hand in hand with `termOrder` method.

 * The `#perform` method is used by the parser, even though the Quality Assistant complains, since it sends messages dynamically to create the expressions.
 Same for `#isKindOf:` or `self class == aClass`.
 That is not a mistake, read the comments.
-Sometimes a check for the exact class is required.
+Sometimes a check for the exact class is required, for examples, sometimes evaluating `asNumber` will do, but sometimes checks exactly for a Number instance.

-* Also the method `#isKindOf:` is used sometimes to avoid adding more methods in MathExpression that won't be overloaded, for example in `#isCommutative`, which compare self class with Addition and Multiplication.
+* Some methods do check `self class == MathExp...`.
 The purpose was to reduce code, rather than implementing a `^ false` and having two more methods in each subclass.
 The truth is that Substraction or Division are not going to become commutative any time soon, so having 1 method rather than 3 seems less clutter and easier to read.

 * The code was developed in Pharo 6, so no Traits have been used at this point.